amz007/sqlalchemy-challenge/README.md

 ## Project Structure

--`Climate Folder`: Holds the Resouces folder, app.py and climate_starter.ipynb files -`climate_starter`: The file that uses Python, SQLAlchemy ORM queries, Pandas, and Matplotlib to run the data analysis
+*`Climate Folder`: Holds the Resouces folder, app.py and climate_starter.ipynb files -`climate_starter`: The file that uses Python, SQLAlchemy ORM queries, Pandas, and Matplotlib to run the data analysis
 - `app.py`: The main Flask application file that sets up the API routes and connects to the SQLite database.
 - `hawaii.sqlite`: The SQLite database file containing the weather data.